 Let’s take a look at the homepage for Hollander Law Firm to see this in action:

-Straight away, we can see two clear CTAs – one to contact Hollander for a free consultation, and another to request a free case review.
+Straight away, we can see two clear CTAs – one to contact Hollander for a free consultation with their online booking app, and another to request a free case review.
 Simple but effective!

 Strategy 7: Incorporate Trust Factors

 Trust is super important in inbound marketing.

 Four-fifths of US respondents to a major Edelman study said “trusting a brand to do what is right” is an important factor when making a purchase decision, while almost two-thirds are happy to pay more for products or services from a brand they trust.

 Furthermore, four in five said they will always recommend a brand they trust if asked.

 In other words: it’s in your interests to demonstrate that you’re a reputable, trustworthy brand that has your prospect’s best interests in mind.
 It’ll win you more new, quality business in the first place, and it stands you in good stead to close even more deals down the line through word of mouth.

 Trust factors vary from one industry to another.
 Prospects in one sector might expect you to use certain words or phrases; those in another might look out for specific accreditations and qualifications.